In Search of Mr. Frost

 heads north in the face of

-snowbirds heading south.
+snowbirds fleeing south.

 We imagine